joemoore/tanzu-dev-portal/content/practices/boris/index.md

 1. Indicate if a queue is needed by adding them in a new sticky note of the same color for a queue/topic.
 Add in the lines for what systems are talking to it.

 1. Using a new sticky note of a different color, indicate if there are external systems as part of the flow.
 Add in the lines for how it is communicated with in the flow.
+This is the thing you need.

 1. Create SNAP lists on large sheets.